UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 So if you share the belief in empowering the independence of thinkers and doers, do yourself a favor and claim your voice.

-Show me what you’re passionate about, own your dreams and [join our community](/) so we can help each other reach our very own peak-performances and live a life full of meaning, connection and purpose.
+Show me what you’re passionate about, own your dreams and [join our community](/)&nbsp;so we can help each other reach our very own peak-performances and live a life full of meaning, connection and purpose.

 ###### [Home](/)